 Breakthrough: NASA Discovers Earth-Like Planet with Unique Biosignature Gas

-NASA Discovers Earth-Like which is like a molecule that is typically created by living organisms on Earth.
+NASA Discovers -Like Planet which is like a molecule that is typically created by living organisms on Earth.

 NASA discovered a planet twice as big as Earth with a gas that is 'only produced by life', NASA Discovers Earth-Like Planet